abirami-sriganga/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+What I initially thought that you could do anything that experiments with experiences in technology.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+The idea is that experience is very important to improvements; knowing was it good, bad or boring.
+It is also vital to us that understanding how to thoughtfully figure out how to capably maneuver tenchnological objects, figuring out which part goes where and the like; and most importantly the conceptual model of the system.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+I'd like to learn more about how affordance works with everyday technologies; and I also want to learn more about how designers and metors deep differ from each other.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+I think this relates to how I wan to plan out each and every single little subject that interacts with the one main, primary object that keeps these thigns intact and all.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###